airbytehq/airbyte/docs/using-airbyte/core-concepts/sync-schedules.md

 When setting up the cron extpression, you will also be asked to choose a time zone the sync will run in.

 :::note
-For Scheduled or CRON scheduled syncs, Airbyte guarantees syncs will initiate with a schedule accuracy of +/- 30 minutes.
+For Scheduled or cron scheduled syncs, Airbyte guarantees syncs will initiate with a schedule accuracy of +/- 30 minutes.
 :::

 ## Manual Syncs